Hagfish

 *

 Some hagfish species are endangered due to destructive fishing practices.
 This is especially problematic in areas where cod, haddock, and flounder are commercially fished and large amounts of bycatch discarded.
-The water suffers, since all the dead shit rots at the bottom when there are not enough hagfish to clear it away.
+The water suffers, since the bycatch rots at the bottom, and there are not enough hagfish to clear away the death.

 *